You will learn

 If the container stores and reads some data and the data affects the processing result, we say that it has its state.
 Status is a set of data that is important for the result of processing.
 An example is a database - it modifies or reads a set of files in a directory according to commands.
 It is clear that problems will arise if the database stops working on one node and moves to another if the files that represent the state of the database are not moved.

-Mostly this problem is solved by having important files status expressions are located in a special location designated for this purpose, such as a network file system that is accessible from all nodes.
-If we can properly separate the state from the rest of the container, it is possible to easily restart under another node, because important data still remains in one place.
+Mostly this problem is solved by keeping important state files in a dedicated location, such as a network file system that is accessible from all nodes.
+If we can properly separate the state from the rest of the container, it is possible to easily restart the pod on another node, because the important data remains in one place.

 Persistent volumes (PersistentVolumes) are a way to separate the state of an application from a container.